CERTCC/CERT-Guide-to-CVD/docs/howto/variation/disclosure_timing.md

     of a vulnerability's existence in a feature of some product is sufficient for a skillful person to discover it for themselves.
-Rumor of a vulnerability draws attention from knowledgeable people with vulnerability finding skills---and there's no guarantee that all those people will have users' best interests in mind.
+Rumor of a vulnerability draws attention from knowledgeable people with vulnerability finding skills&mdash;and there's no guarantee that all those people will have users' best interests in mind.
 Thus, teasing the existence of a vulnerability in a product can sometimes provide an adversarial advantage that increases risk to end users.